 Palettes are stored and selected using the buttons in the Colours, Gobos/Beams and Positions windows.
-You can also store palettes on the grey buttons of fader handles and on Macro/Executor buttons.
+You can also store palettes on the grey buttons of preset fader handles (but not on the main playback faders) and on Macro/Executor buttons.
 You can set a legend for each button so that you know what you're going to get.

-If the Colours, Positions, Gobos & Beams windows are not shown, press Window Open then [Open Workspace Window] then [Groups and Palettes] to show all three windows.
+If the Colours, Positions, Gobos & Beams windows are not shown, press <View/Open>then [Open Workspace Window] then [Groups and Palettes] to show all three windows.